 You can buy an annuity with the money you have saved in your pension.
+We can help you shop the open market via our annuity panel.
+We’ll get you instant quotes from leading annuity providers.

 You'll normally also have the option to receive a tax-free lump sum of up to 25% of your pension pot.